Disappearances of Terrance Williams and Felipe Santos: Disappearance of Felipe Santos

-Felipe Santos, 24, was a Mexican national living illegally in the U.S. in nearby Immokalee, Florida.
+Felipe Santos, 23, was a Mexican national living illegally in the U.S. in nearby Immokalee, Florida.
 He had been living in the U.S. for three years at the time of his disappearance, and was sending money back to his family in Mexico.
 Santos was last seen October 14, 2003, at approximately 6:30 am.
 He was driving to work with his two brothers when he was involved in a minor car accident in Naples.
 Calkins cited Santos for reckless driving and driving without a license or insurance, and placed him in his patrol car.
 Santos was last seen riding away with Calkins.

 Later that day, Santos's boss contacted the county jail to post bail, and it was discovered that Santos was never booked.
 Calkins claimed that he changed his mind about the arrest, because Santos was "polite and cooperative", left him at a local Circle K, and drove off.
-The other driver in the accident contradicted that report, stating that Calkins was agitated about Santos's lack of documentation.
+The reason for leaving Santos at a Circle K is unclear, as his place of work was close by and his foreman was on the way to pick him and his brothers up from the scene of the car accident.
+The other driver in the accident said that Calkins was agitated about Santos's lack of documentation.
 "He just stated that he was tired of pulling people over that didn't have licenses," she said.
+In either case, there is no evidence that Santos ever arrived at the Circle K. Calkins' location after leaving the site of the accident was uncertain or unaccounted for nearly two hours.

-Two weeks later, after Calkins submitted his incident report, Santos's family filed a missing persons report, as well as a complaint against Calkins.
-An investigation cleared Calkins of any wrongdoing.
-Santos has not been seen or heard from since.
-His wife, Apolonia Cruz-Cortez, has questioned the quality of the investigation into the disappearance, citing the fact that she has not been interviewed by investigators.
+On October 29, two weeks later, after Calkins submitted his incident report, Santos's family filed a missing persons report, as well as a complaint against Calkins.
+An internal investigation cleared Calkins of any wrongdoing on November 27.
+Santos' wife, Apolonia Cruz-Cortez, has questioned the quality of the investigation into the disappearance, citing the fact that she has not been interviewed by investigators.